nikitavoloboev/data/focusing/focusing.md

 ![](https://i.imgur.com/OsAazBy.png)

-I also have Focus trigger Do Not Disturb mode by calling [this CLI tool](https://github.com/sindresorhus/do-not-disturb-cli).
+I also have Focus trigger Do Not Disturb mode on Focusing.
 This way I get no notifications when I am working and I get 0 distractions.

 The things I work on during this 90 min focus session is specified by an event in [Fantastical](../macOS/apps/fantastical.md).
 The events are simply names of projects on which I want to work on in that time.
 Here are the most common events I use and what I do during them:
 - Code - I use [Ship](https://www.realartists.com/index.html) app and work through GitHub issues in `Up Next` list.